 Turkey is a country that harbours a rich archaeological heritage.
 For the very first time, a nationwide face-to-face survey has been conducted to identify the degree to which people in Turkey relate to archaeology with what approaches and values they do so.

 The findings of this survey and conclusions based on them will be made available to agencies, decision-makers, local governments, academicians, and professionals in order to provide guidance on concrete measures that should be taken to safeguard the archaeological heritage and to establish links in people’s minds between the goals and realities of such protection.
-Ways that archaeology may contribute to communities’ social and economic development will also be explored.
+Ways that archaeology may contribute to communities’ social and economic development were also explored.

 Archaeology reporting for journalists and “Ask an expert” network

 As is always true, journalism that is both principled and accurate is very important where archaeology and cultural heritage are concerned.

 The media play a big role in reaching out to the public on such things as how to appreciate and protect archaeological assets and how to prevent illegal trafficking and treasure-hunting.
 The media have a responsibility to help raise public awareness and prevent misconceptions by using language that is accurate.

 The reporting of news about archaeology is becoming increasingly more visible and is being followed by an increasing number of people in Turkey.
 Therefore SARAT conducted workshops for journalists who are involved in such reporting in order to improve its quality.